aspose-words/Aspose.Words-Documentation/python_via_dotnet/developer-guide/programming-with-documents/working-with-paragraphs/_index.md

 ## Paragraph Formatting

 Current paragraph formatting is represented by a ParagraphFormat object that is returned by the DocumentBuilder.ParagraphFormat property.
 This object encapsulates various paragraph formatting properties available in Microsoft Word.
-You can easily reset the paragraph formatting to default to Normal style, left aligned, no indentation, no spacing, no borders and no shading by calling [ParagraphFormat.ClearFormatting](http://www.aspose.com/api/net/words/aspose.words.tables/cellformat/methods/clearformatting).
+You can easily reset the paragraph formatting to default to Normal style, left aligned, no indentation, no spacing, no borders and no shading by calling **ParagraphFormat.clear_formatting**.
 Below example shows how to set paragraph formatting.

 {{< gist "aspose-words-gists" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-Working with Document-document_formatting-ParagraphFormatting.py" >}}